Looking for your next favorite fantasy series for kids? Check out:

 Kirkus: “As they embark on this project together, burdened by years of conflict, hurt feelings and an impossible desire to know more about their mysterious mother, Drew and Rachel discover, in each other and in themselves, a power they didn’t know they had—a power to heal, to forgive and become sisters once again.
 Alternating with Rachel and Drew’s story is the story of Tomoe Gozen and her unlikely friendship with her lover’s wife, Yamabuki.
 In the hands of a less experienced novelist, this format might have become trite, but the two narratives don’t draw obvious parallels.
 The ways in which Rachel and Drew learn from Tomoe and Yamabuki and apply those lessons to their own lives are unexpected and ultimately satisfying.
 In this enjoyable novel, imperfect and at times unlikable women become lovable.”

-An eBook only edition, THE TALE OF THE WARRIOR GEISHA, will be available this fall, telling the historical part of the story.
-This is a unique standalone book.
+An eBook only edition, THE TALE OF THE WARRIOR GEISHA, is a novella telling the historical part of the story, with additional content.

 Now Available in Paperback: The Care and Handling of Roses with Thorns